5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

 An installer needs admin rights.
 Installing a program is a potentially dangerous thing.

 I> It is rare these days to install an application in, say, `C:\MyFolder`.
-Under such rare circumstances it might be possible to install an application without admin rights.
+Under such rare circumstances, it might be possible to install an application without admin rights.
 I>
 I> However, even installing a font requires admin rights.